Are you looking for a natural remedy to help quell a sudden coughing fit? Try some essential oils to treat your cough.

 Lemon oils help the body fight coughs in several ways.
 It supports the drainage of lymph nodes, while allowing the immune system to fight the underlying illness causing the cough.
 It’s an anti-inflammatory that helps restore the respiratory system to good health.
 And it’s an antioxidant that supports the body’s immunity.

 Carvacrol and thymol are two important active ingredients in oregano oils, each with powerful antifungal and antibacterial properties that can battle the potential causes of illness and cough.
 Oregano oil is also believed to be an antiviral, making it able to fight colds, as well as more serious infections.

 Centuries ago, indigenous Australians inhaled the scent of leaves from the melaleuca alternifolia plant to treat colds and coughs.
 That plant is known today as tea tree, and tea tree oil has been proven to have strong antimicrobial properties that fight the bacteria responsible for many respiratory problems.
 It also is great at clearing congestion.

 Lavender essential oil is such a powerful weapon against coughs that medical experts say it can even stop bronchial asthma attacks, clearing airways and reducing the inflammation that causes these serious coughing spells.

 It All Starts With a Good Aromatherapist

 There are many more essential oils useful for the treatment of coughs.
 They include bergamot oil, which contains camphene that relieves the building up of fluid in the respiratory tract; clove oil, whose strong scent clears nasal passages and works as an expectorant; and geranium oil, often used as a natural remedy for coughs.

-Any or all of these essential oils may work to ease or stop your cough, but consulting an aromatherapist is your best bet for finding the perfect oils for your cough and its cause.
+Any or all of these essential oils may work to ease or stop your cough – with no side effects whasover.
+But consulting an aromatherapist is the best way to find the perfect oils for your cough and its cause.